 (See some ideas for making a homeschool morning routine unique to your family.)

 So maybe you didn’t finish that entire curriculum set, or cross out all those math problems in your textbook.
-Maybe your goals were a little too lofty.
+Furthermore, your goals may have been a little too lofty.

 Just tweak them and congratulate your kids on what they did finish, even if it was just the first quarter of that science textbook or memorizing multiplication tables!

-It can be as simple as extra playtime or a happy dance to their favorite music.
-Whatever it is, one wise homeschool mom wrote, “Celebrating progress is important for motivation.”
+At times it can be as simple as extra playtime or a happy dance to their favorite music.
+As a result, one wise homeschool mom wrote, “Celebrating progress is important for motivation.”

 Any homeschool time management tips you have that didn’t make our list?
 Let us know in the comments!

 A couple more tips: Think of your schedule like a workout, with warm-ups and cool-downs.
 Starting the school day with something light helps get the kids’ momentum going.
 We tackle the tough subjects second, while their brains are still fresh.
 Last comes the fun, easy stuff like art and home economics.
 In the same manner that a kid will down a spoonful of spinach to earn their dessert, our kids keep better momentum when they have something fun to look forward to as a reward for a good day’s study.